-d.
-Sexual Misconduct
+b.
+Sexual Misconduct:

 Sexual misconduct is a broad term encompassing any unwelcome behavior of a sexual nature that is committed without consent or by force, intimidation, coercion, or manipulation.
-Sexual misconduct can be committed by a person of any gender, and it can occur between people of the same or different gender.
-Sexual Misconduct does not include acts covered under the Title IX Sexual Harassment policy.
+Sexual Misconduct can be committed by a person of any gender, and it can occur between people of the same or different gender.
 Examples of Sexual Misconduct may include but are not limited to:

-1. Sexual Exploitation: Sexual exploitation refers to a person taking sexual advantage of another, for their own benefit or for the benefit of anyone other than the person being exploited, without that person's consent.
+i.
+Sexual Exploitation: Sexual exploitation refers to a person taking sexual advantage of another, for their own benefit or for the benefit of anyone other than the person being exploited, without that person's consent.